viitasusi/mansikka/README.md

 …

 **To run the app:**
-1st you need to setup the API server
+* 1st you need to setup the API server

-clone the repo
+* clone the repo

-install the npm packages
+* install the npm packages

-run “npm start” to launch the app
+* run `npm start` to launch the app

-Enjoy!
+* Enjoy the berries!

 This app is created using [Create React App](https://github.com/facebookincubator/create-react-app) and may contain unnecessary code.